traitecoevo/stateliner/README.md

 docker-machine start default
 ```

-To use it you also need to set the environment in your terminal session
+And to use it you also need to set the environment in your terminal session

 ```
 eval $(docker-machine env default)
 ```

-## Building the containers
+## Building or fetching the containers

-We first need to build the relevant docker containers.
-We're going to build two containers
+Once docker is installed, you can build the necessary containers, or pull down the pre-built containers from dockerhub.
+We're going to require two containers

-1. `traitecoevo/stateline`: base stateline implementation
+1. `traitecoevo/stateline`: contains the stateline server and engine
-2. `traitecoevo/stateliner`: the R interface
+2. `traitecoevo/stateliner`: an R interface to the stateline server

-Both containers build off other base containers ([ubuntu](https://hub.docker.com/_/ubuntu/) and [r-base](https://hub.docker.com/_/r-base/), so the first thing that will happen when you try to build these is that the docker will pull down that base layer.
+When we run stateline (below) we deploy both containers in a linked fashion.
+The `traitecoevo/stateline` container has a full installation of stateline, and is built directly from the [stateline](https://github.com/NICTA/stateline) repo.
+For the `traitecoevo/stateliner` container, the  focus is creating and installing R packages; it therefore makes sense to start from the `r-base` image, rather than from the stateline image.
+The container gets all the relevant prerequisites for using R and stateline together and can be used to test simple likelihood functions, or as a base container in your own projects (eg. via  [`dockertest`](https://github.com/traitecoevo/dockertest)).
+The container contains the  stateline client, but does not contain a full stateline installation.

+To pull down the pre-built containers:

+    docker pull traitecoevo/stateline
+    docker pull traitecoevo/stateliner

 To build the `traitecoevo/stateline` container: